 The Meatloaf Glaze — as far as we’re concerned, is almost as important as the meatloaf itself.
-What’s a Traditional Meatloaf Recipe without a sweet and tangy ketchup glaze, anyway?
+What’s a meatloaf without a sweet and tangy ketchup glaze, anyway?
 Pitiful.
 That’s what.
 To make the all-time best meatloaf, you’ll need a Brown Sugar-Ketchup Glaze to top things off.

 The Meatloaf Glaze is easy to make and comes together with a quick stir in one bowl.
 It’s a simple mixture of ketchup, brown sugar, Worcestershire sauce, Kosher salt, garlic powder, onion powder, and black pepper.
 Be sure to use good, high-quality ketchup for best results.

 - Prep – Preheat the oven and have ready a rimmed sheet pan lined with foil for easy removal and easy cleanup.
 Nonstick foil is preferred.

 - Make Breadcrumb Mixture – To kick off this Traditional Meatloaf Recipe, you’ll begin by making the breadcrumb mixture.
 Mix together breadcrumbs, seasoning, milk, egg, and Worcestershire sauce in a large mixing bowl.